Irish Hill, Louisville: Features

 From the 1850s until it was demolished in 1968, the City Workhouse, which housed criminals convicted of minor crimes, was located at Payne and Lexington Streets, across from what is now called Distillery Commons.
 Breslin Park, a 9.74 acre site, was opened on the site of the old City Workhouse in 1974.
 Distillery Commons was originally the Old Kentucky Distillery which was the largest distillery in the world at its time of operation.
-Distillery Commons now houses several commercial office spaces, with tenants such as Kinetic thetechnologyagency and Louisville Geek.
-Ciao Ristorante is located on the most northwestern boundary of the neighborhood.
 Another early business was the Beargrass Slaughter House, but it was primarily a residential neighborhood.
 Other prominent businesses at the time included: Doll Lumber, Roppel's Grocery, Stottmann's Cafe, Otte's Grocery, Leibert Farm and Seitz's Drugstore.

 St. Aloysius Catholic Church and School quickly became the cornerstone of Irish Hill.
-The church was dedicated on May 3, 1890 to a standing room only crowd.
+The church was dedicated on May 3, 1890, to a standing room only crowd.
 Father Joseph A. O'Grady lead the parish.
 It is rumored that the "A" for the middle initial of his name stood for Aloysuis, hence the name of the church.
 In 1996, the Archdiocese of Louisville decide to close the school and church, even though the parishioners and neighbors strongly objected.
 St. Aloysius will forever remain a part of Irish Hill and the reason why many generations of families have occupied this neighborhood for over one hundred years.

 Other than the Shotgun houses, there are several larger historical houses in the area, such as the Valentine Schneikert house and the Nicholas Finzer house, built around 1869 and still the largest house in the neighborhood.
 Other historic sites are the St. Aloysius church and the old Rogers Street fire house (opened in 1893 and closed in 1977).
 All of these buildings are on the National Register of Historic Places.